US President Joe Biden warns of high risk of Russian invasion | DW | 17.02.2022

 "Russia may describe this event as ethnic cleansing or a genocide," he said.

-Blinken said an invasion would include barrages of missiles, cyberattacks, followed by Russian troops advancing on "key targets that have already been identified and mapped out."
+Blinken said, without going into detail, that an invasion would include barrages of missiles, cyberattacks, followed by Russian troops advancing on "key targets that have already been identified and mapped out."

 "The Russian government can announce today with no qualification of equivocation or deflection, that Russia will not invade Ukraine," Blinken said.